 • Tuition, out of state, graduate: $26,210

-• Room and board: $10,964–$13,311 (depending on room type and occupancy)
+(depending on room type and occupancy)

-ADMISSION REQUIREMENTS: Vary by program
+Admission requirements: Vary by program

-UNDERGRADUATE PROFILE: Incoming first-year students on Uptown Campus boast, on average, an ACT score of 25.7, SAT score of 1163, and high school GPA of 3.58.
+Undergraduate profile: Incoming first-year baccalaureate students have, on average, an ACT score of 25.7, SAT score of 1163, and a high school GPA of 3.63.

-INTERNATIONAL STUDENT SERVICES: Enrollment of international students is up 63% since 2009, due to focus on service, support, and retention.
-Retention of first-year, full-time international baccalaureate students is 93.5%.
-Independent International Student Barometer survey of students at 172 universities ranks UC in the top five “most welcoming” in the US.
+International student services: Enrollment of international students has increased 75% since 2009 due to a focus on service, support, and retention.
+Retention is more than 90% for first-year, full-time international baccalaureate students.
+The 2015 independent International Student Barometer survey of students at 172 universities ranked UC in the top five “most welcoming” in the US.

-APPLICATION DEADLINE: December 1 is the Early Action deadline for admission to selective programs the subsequent fall.
-All applications received before the Early Action deadline are guaranteed to be reviewed.
+Application deadline: December 1 is the Early Action deadline for admission to selective programs the subsequent fall.
+All applications received before that deadline are guaranteed to be reviewed.
 After December 1, programs with space continue to review applications on a rolling basis through March 1.